 Upon the death of C.V.
 York, J. Willie York is named president of York Construction Company at the age of 29.

 Construction begins on the 238-unit Cameron Village Apartments which subsequently wins the National Association of Home Builders contest

-The last apartments constructed in Cameron Village – Daniels Street Apartments – are built
+The last apartments constructed in Village District – Daniels Street Apartments – are built

 Builds the Raleigh Farmers Market on US 1 North

 Constructs The Velvet Cloak on Hillsborough Street, a luxury motor hotel (Demolished in 2017)

 Willle forms J.W.
 York & Company, Inc. (predecessor to York Properties, Inc.)

 Willie is appointed to the Raleigh-Durham Airport Authority.
 His service ended in 1985.

 In 1977, Smedes York is named President of York Properties, continuing his father Willie’s legacy of putting clients and community first.
 Among his numerous leadership roles, Smedes served on the City Council and two terms as the mayor of Raleigh, and as past chairman of the RDU Airport Authority, North Carolina Citizens for Business and Industry and the Research Triangle Park Foundation.
 In addition to leading York Properties, he is also the board chairman of Prudential York Simpson Underwood (residential real estate) and McDonald York Building Company (commercial construction).